-- For Style-5054, see also Service Instruction (JD5079-00) - Shut down and lock out all power to ATevo. - · Remove safety shield, and check with a voltmeter. - MOV Board (A9) is bolted to the top of the circuit breaker mounting bracket. - Remove the two (2) screws that connect the Transformer (T1) primary wire lugs to the MOV Board (A9). - · Loosen mounting hardware, and remove old MOV Board. - Install new (replacement) MOV Board (A9) onto breaker bracket. - Reinstall mounting hardware to secure MOV Board to bracket. - Reconnect Transformer (T1) primary wires to MOV Board (A9). - Reinstall two (2) screws through lugs, and tighten nuts. - Replace safety shield, and close front panel door. - Restart ATevo.
+- Shut down and lock out all power to ATevo. - Remove safety shield, and check with a voltmeter. - Locate the MOV Board (A9): - Style-5054: bolted to top-left side of circuit breaker bracket - Style-5070: mounted to center I/O panel - Remove the two (2) screws that connect the Transformer (T1) primary wire lugs to the MOV Board (A9). - Loosen mounting hardware, and remove old MOV Board. - Install new (replacement) MOV Board (A9) onto breaker bracket. - Reinstall mounting hardware to secure MOV Board to bracket. - Reconnect Transformer (T1) primary wires to MOV Board (A9). - Reinstall two (2) screws through lugs, and tighten nuts. - Replace safety shield, and close front panel door. - Restart ATevo.